Kain Ramsay, Founder of Achology, gives an inside view on how to pioneer a world movement.

 When I first began examining the social sciences (psychology, sociology, criminology, theology and philosophy), I did so with a genuine desire to better understand myself.
 I wanted to know who I was, what I was capable of, and also how to live life in a way that wasn’t detrimental to myself or other people.
 It took me four years of study, self-reflection and devoted practice to find what I was looking for.
 I didn’t want a head full of academic knowledge to impress people with; I sought to understand the principles that the big thinkers of yesteryear built the grounds of their life on.

-In some cultures, there’s an idea that we should actively seek out new knowledge and insights, rather than just adopting documented knowledge from those who’ve gone before us.
+In some cultures, there’s an idea that we should actively seek out new knowledge and insights, rather than just adopting documented experience from those who’ve gone before us.
 This idea extends beyond business and even relationship advice.
-The idea that we should strive to pursue new knowledge must also be applied to matters such as our philosophy, spirituality and emotional maturity.
+We should also strive to learn more about philosophy, spirituality and emotional maturity.
 Yes, academic learning is essential to our growth, but learning how to use principles in our daily lives gives us the authority to bestow this wisdom unto others.

 The Early Development Years